TailGrids/play-astro/README.md

-# Play - Free Astro Starter Kit and Template for Startups
+# Play Astro - Free Astro Template for Startups and Blog

 Play Astro is a fantastic free and open-source Astro template, specifically designed for startups, SaaS companies, apps, businesses, and more.
 With its premium design and comprehensive range of essential components and pages, it's your all-in-one solution for launching a full-fledged website.